-Metal organic frameworks (MOFs) are a novel class of nanomaterials which are highly effective as a solid adsorbent and utilize their unique “cage-like” structure to trap molecules.
+Metal organic frameworks (MOFs) are a novel class of nanomaterials that are highly effective as a solid adsorbent and utilize their unique “cage-like” structure to trap molecules.
 Because of these properties, MOFs have been studied for numerous fluid storage, separation, and purification applications.
-The company, framergy, was the first group to focus solely on providing high-volume, high-quality, and low cost MOFs with the goal of revolutionizing clean energy.
+The company, Framergy, was the first group to focus solely on providing high-volume, high-quality, and low-cost MOFs with the goal of revolutionizing clean energy.

 Problem: Find a mass flow meter capable of meeting the demanding requirements of the pilot test